15 Best Tips for How to Have a Successful Garage Sale

 Sunday is always an opinion, especially if you cannot open for business on Friday.

-Spring and summer are also good times for garage sales as the weather is more likely cooperative.
+Spring and summer are also good times for a successful sale as the weather is more likely cooperative.

 2. Gather Garage Sale Items